 Tell me, what is it you plan to do with your one wild and precious life?” — Mary Oliver

-That was four years ago — yet I still struggle to get my mind around the fact that I’m officially an empty nester now.
+It’s been four years since my son moved to his own place in Chicago.
+Yet I still struggle to wrap my mind around the fact that Im officially an empty nester.

 The week before his big move to college, my son and I headed for the nearest office supply store.
 While my son made a beeline for the computer supplies, I was magically drawn to a rainbow display of felt-tipped calligraphy pens, colored markers, glitter glue and drawing pads.

 And thats when my inner artist â€” whod been banished to a corner of my psyche after I graduated from college â€” finally reasserted herself.
 I had no idea what she planned do with all the tubes of glitter glue and Magic Markers she tossed in our shopping cart, but she refused to leave the store without them.

 I think author John Updike explained it best when he said, “What art offers is space â€” a certain breathing room for the spirit.”
 Which is exactly what I needed at the time.

 A month later, I went shopping for real art supplies at Michael’s craft store, where I also discovered several art magazines featuring how-to articles on mixed-media collage and altered books.
 I couldn’t learn fast enough.
 By the end of that fall, Id started clearing space for an art studio upstairs above the garage.
 While my son studied (and partied) through his freshman year at college, I happily painted, cut, and pasted a whole new path of my own.